 As always, this budget strategically manages our financial situation now and into the future.
 It is a structurally balanced budget with recurring revenues covering recurring expenses.
-Of course, the main challenge of this budget has been to absorb the effects of the current economic environment (inflation), the local labor situation (retention and recruitment), and the legislative obligations that have been placed on all Florida Counties (the Florida Retirement System, or FRS).
+Of course, the main challenge of this budget has been to absorb the effects of the current economic environment (inflation), the local labor situation (retention and recruitment), and the legislative obligations that have been placed on all Florida Counties (four additional positions in the Supervisor of Elections and the Florida Retirement System, or FRS).
 This budget maintains the service levels that we have in the current year, even though the cost of those same services continues to rise.